TalesLimaOliveira/optical-character-recognition/README.md

    ```sh
    pip install -r requirements.txt
    ```
-2. **Ensure the pre-trained model file** `mnist_classifier_final.pth` is in the project root directory.
+2. **Ensure the pre-trained model file** `mnist_classifier_final.pth` is in the `models/` directory.
 3. **Start the app:**
    ```sh
    streamlit run streamlit_app.py
    ```

 ## Notes
-- The neural network architecture is defined in `models/network.py` and imported by the app.
+- The neural network architecture is defined in `src/network.py` and imported by the app.
+- Model/data loading and utility functions are in `src/utils.py`.
 - The app only uses the MNIST test set for visualization and does not retrain the model.
 - To retrain or fine-tune the model, use the notebook in `notebooks/`.